betaflight/betaflight/docs/Serial.md

 # Serial

-Cleanflight has enhanced serial port flexibility but configuration is slightly more complex as a result.
+Cleanflight has enhanced serial port flexibility and configuration is slightly more complex as a result.

 Cleanflight has the concept of a function (MSP, GPS, Serial RX, etc) and a port (VCP, UARTx, SoftSerial x).
 Not all functions can be used on all ports due to hardware pin mapping, conflicting features, hardware and software